jbreckmckye/jbreckmckye.github.io/source/_posts/Sephiroth-the-Fake.md

 **Final Fantasy VII is about two men who discover they aren't the heroes they wanted to be.** The game is about other things - war, capitalism, ecocide to name a few - but I think how these men address their shame, and compete to overcome it, is its real engine.

 I recently replayed the 1997 original as a way of preparing for _Remake_ and _Rebirth_.
-I wanted a frame of reference and I way back into its stroy.
+I wanted a frame of reference and a way back into its story.
 But I was also surprised at how well it held up, 25 years later, and began to notice the plot details and narrative subtleties I overlooked when I was younger.

 And so I found myself asking a question - why does Sephiroth _lie_?
 Why - exactly - does Sephiroth pretend that Cloud was never a real person?
 The answer I came to, put a new turn on a story I'd taken long for granted.